-Programme Stage 1 is common to all 3 pathways and focuses on 'Foundations for Nursing'.
+Programme Stage 1 focuses on 'Foundations for Nursing'.
 Your RPL essay which you submitted to commence the programme accounts for 15 of the academic credits in Programme Stage 1.
 Programme Stage 1 is 25 weeks in duration (including 3 weeks holiday).

-Programme Stage 1 has 1 core theory module (combined field) and 1 practice module.
+Programme Stage 1 has 1 core theory integrated module and one practice module.

-Foundations for Evidence Informed Nursing Knowledge and Care Across the Lifecourse
+Foundations for Evidence Informed Nursing Knowledge and Care Across the Lifecourse: (Adult and Mental Health)

-The practice component of Programme Stage 1 comprises of 1 module which combines simulated practice and placement experience:
+The practice component of Programme Stage 1 comprises of 1 integrated module which combines simulated practice and placement experience:

-• Practice 1- Foundations for Nursing Care
+Practice 1- Foundations for Nursing Care (Adult and Mental Health)